abhishan2518/Dafabet_Assignment/README.md

 To run the Framework:
 A. Clone the repo to your system
-B execute the command mvn clean install -U
+B. execute the command mvn clean install -U
 C. then execute mvn test

 PLease make sure maven and git are installed in the system.